An AC technician can easily identify low gas levels using the pressure gauge and wattmeter for checking gas pressure and input current respectively.

 If the refrigerant level is low inside, then the AC will consume less ampere current.

-So for my AC if the current value is lower than 5.72A like 4A then it clearly indicates the gas is low.
+So for my AC if the currect value is too low than 5.72A like let’s say 4A then it clearly indicates the gas is low.
+Note that slight variation is not a big deal like 5-6 A.

 Make sure that the compressor is running when you take the readings.